QuestCode/thema-2.1-slm/ICC/Cultural research/Cultural research.md

 The politics of the country take place mostly in The Hague, this city is also host to the international criminal court.
 The Netherlands is described as a consociational state.
 Dutch politics and governance in general are characterised by striving for broad consensus on important issues.
 Both in politics and in society as a whole.

 Religion in the Netherlands was predominantly Christian.
 However, there has been a steep decline of religious adherence.
 The Netherlands is one of the most secular countries in Western Europe.
 Only 39% of the country's population is affiliated to a religion.

 The Netherlands has a maritime climate, with both mild summers and winters.
 The average annual temperature is around 10 degrees celsius.
 The time zone in the Netherlands is CE(S)T Central European (Summer) Time (GMT+2 during Daylight Savings Time (DST), GMT+1 without DST).

 ---

 ### Lithuania

 <img src="Figures/religion_lithuania.png" title="Religion Lithuania" style="float:right;margin:0 0 0 20px"/>

 Lithuania is a relatively small country in northern Europe.
 The largest of the three Baltic States.
 It neighbours Latvia, Belarus, Poland and Kaliningrad (Russian exclave).
-Lithuania's land mass is larger than the Netherlands'.
+Lithuania's land mass is larger than the Netherlands.

 Lithuania has an interesting history.
 During the 14th century, Lithuania was the largest country in Europe, and later formed a union with Poland, this Unian was dismantled in 1795.
 Lithuania recovered its freedom after World War 1.
 But was annexed by the USSR in 1940.
 Fifty years later they were the first Baltic state to become independent from Russia.
 On the 11th of March 1990.